 If your organization would like to rent Center facilities, contact the Claytor Nature Study Center at or 540.587.6740.

-On-site leadership and adventure training is also available for businesses and other organizations through the College’s Lynchburg College Outdoor Leadership Program.
+On-site leadership and adventure training is also available for businesses and other organizations through the College’s University of Lynchburg Outdoor Leadership Program.

 The Center is listed as a site along the Department of Game and Inland Fisheries western phase of the Virginia Birding and Wildlife Trail system.
 Visitors to the region will be encouraged to stop by our future wetland interpretive wayside on their way to or from the Blue Ridge Parkway.